molok/vim-smartusline/README.md

 SmartusLine
 -----------

-SmartusLine is Vim plugin that changes the color of the statusbar of the focused window according with the current mode (normal/insert/replace)
+SmartusLine is Vim plugin that changes the color of the statusline of the focused window according with the current mode (normal/insert/replace)

 it looks like this: